Finalborgo is a picturesque medieval village in western Liguria, just a couple of kilometers inland from the bustling seaside town of Finale Ligure.

 Finalborgo is surrounded by beautiful cliffs, rocky crags and fantastic tracks that every year attract outdoor sports enthusiasts from all over Europe.
-What’s more, this area enjoys a particularly mild weather all year around, which means that it is possible to practice these sports even in winter.
+What’s more, this area enjoys particularly mild weather all year round, which means that it is possible to practice these sports even in winter.

 Shops selling sports equipment abound in the streets of Finalborgo and groups of free climbers and mountain bikers enjoying a refreshing beer after a day of intense sporting activity are a popular sight.

 Being so close to the sea I should list fish restaurants, but no, guys the best restaurant in Finalborgo is specialized in meat (sorry veggie friends!).
 It’s called Quarto Di Bue and if you are a meat lover like me, then take note of this place because it’s seriously good.
 Other very good restaurants included n my list are Invexendu with a lovely veranda opening onto Piazza dei Tribunali, and Ai Cuattru Canti, tucked away in a quiet street just off the main square.